gabrielcamarate/OceanicDesk/README.md

 ## 📝 Changelog

+### v1.4.9
+- Refactor: adjustments and refactoring in etapas.py for standardization and robustness

 ### v1.4.8
 - Refactoring and improvements in process steps (`utils/etapas.py`)
 - Refactoring and improvements in Excel operations (`utils/excel_ops.py`)